thegridelectric/gridworks-marketmaker/README.md

    source venv/bin/activate
    pip install -e .
    ```

 3.Run the FastAPI half of the MarketMaker:

 ```
-uvicorn gwmm.rest_api:app --host localhost --port 7997 --workers 5
+./millinocket_api.sh
 ```

     - http://localhost:7997/ shows market maker information
     - http://localhost:7997/get-time/ shows the current time of the simulation

-4. Run the rabbit half of the MarketMaker:
+4. Run the rabbit actor half of the MarketMaker:

 ```
-python demo.py
+python millinocket_mm.py
 ```

 NOTE: This requires a TimeCoordinator and at least one AtomicTNode in order
 for time to move forward.

 ## Contributing